BLS-CSC/bls-csc.github.io/python/functions.md

 outputs
 ```
 Hello, Mia
-It's nice to meet you.
+Nice to meet you.
 Hello, Bea
-It's nice to meet you.
+Nice to meet you.
 Hello, Thea
-It's nice to meet you.
+Nice to meet you.
 ```

 ## Function Arguments